Border between Austria and the Czech Republic

 Last updated: 19.02.2026 Reading time: 12 Minute(s)

-The border crossings between Austria and the Czech Republic are key connection points between the two countries where cross-border traffic takes place.
-They are therefore of particular importance for international trade as well as tourism.
+The border crossings between Austria and the Czech Republic are central connection points between two countries where cross-border traffic takes place.
+As such, they are of particular importance for international trade as well as tourism.

 Entry requirements and border controls

 Within the EU Schengen Area, there are generally no border controls.
 Accordingly, checks at the Austrian-Czech border are carried out only in exceptional cases.
-Such exceptions may include international sporting events such as a Football World Cup or major political events.
-Border controls may also be introduced in the event of a threat to internal security.
+Such exceptions include, for example, international sporting events such as a football World Cup or major political events.
+Controls at the borders can also be ordered in the event of a threat to internal security.

 Well-known border crossings between Austria and the Czech Republic